How to Ask Your Boss for a Promotion

 Also, networking and meeting new people can provide visibility and potential advocates for your promotion.

-Furthermore, communicate with your manager about your goals and aspirations to make them aware of your aspirations.
+Furthermore, communicate with your manager about your goals and aspirations to make them aware of your ambitions.
 They can also help you out on your way to a promotion.

 However, it’s important to remember that it’s not always easy to get a promotion, let alone get it in a short time.
 Therefore, make sure you strike a balance — while working towards your aspirations for a swift advancement, maintain a focus on quality work and a healthy work-life balance.
 This will ensure a sustainable and healthy career trajectory.